tfpf/graph-plot/README.md

 ```

 A good way to start plotting your own graphs might be to copy parts of the code
-in `examples.py` and make modifications to the copy.
+in `examples.py` to another file, and make modifications to that file.

 # Notes